Rem Fowler

-A skilled toolmaker by trade, H. Rem Fowler competed as a trials rider between 1903 and 1923 riding Ariel, New Hudson, and Rex motor-cycles and entered the first Isle of Man TT race riding a 5 hp Peugeot-engined Norton motorcycle.
+A skilled toolmaker by trade, Fowler competed as a trials rider between 1903 and 1923 riding Ariel, New Hudson, and Rex motor-cycles and entered the first Isle of Man TT race riding a 5 hp Peugeot-engined Norton motorcycle.

-During the First World War, Rem Fowler was involved in the calibration of gun-sights and during World War II worked in tool-making in the aero-engine industry.
+During the First World War, Fowler was involved in the calibration of gun-sights and during World War II worked in tool-making in the aero-engine industry.

-After the war, as a frequent visitor to the TT races every year, he was presented with a Gold Medal along with former TT race winner Jack Marshall at the 1957 Golden Jubilee TT races.
+After the war, as a frequent visitor to the TT races every year, Fowler was presented with a Gold Medal along with former TT race winner Jack Marshall at the 1957 Golden Jubilee TT races.

 Fowler died in Solihull Hospital on 13 February 1963 at age 80 having retired from work in November 1962.

 Twin Cylinder Race

 Tuesday 28 May 1907 – 10 laps (158.00 miles) St John's Short Course.